-After this first meeting, you'll visit your BMT survivorship team once a year.
+After this first meeting, you’ll visit your survivorship team on an as-needed basis, perhaps as little as once a year.
 They will be a resource for you for life.
-You can contact them at any time if you have any complications or concerns following your transplant.
-They can seamlessly transfer your care to your BMT doctor if needed.
+You can contact them at any time if you have any complications or concerns.
+They can seamlessly transfer your care to your BMT or cellular therapy doctor if needed.

-During your annual visit, we will review your current quality of life, including mood, overall energy and sexual health, and discuss any concerns you may have.
-We will do a complete physical exam and provide the results to your primary care doctor.
+During your annual visit, your provider will review your current quality of life, including mood, overall energy and sexual health, and discuss any concerns you may have.
+You will receive a complete physical exam.
+Your BMT and cellular therapy survivorship care team will provide the results to your primary care doctor.

-We also provide education about your treatment, possible short- and long-term effects, and how to identify and manage complications.
-We watch for cancer recurrence and manage your treatment side effects.
+We also provide education about your treatment, possible short- and long-term side effects, and how to identify and manage complications.
+Your care team will watch for cancer recurrence and manage your treatment side effects.

 Your annual survivorship visits include: